 Every moment of delight, every transaction, will contribute over time to massive disruption in people’s lives and business.

-In 2022, AR and VR will represent a $61 billion market comprised of advertising, software such as games and apps, smart phones and glasses, and headsets, according to ARtillry Intelligence, which produces forecasts, content and events in partnership with the VR/AR Association.
+In 2022, AR and VR will represent a $61 billion market comprised of advertising.
+According to ARtillry Intelligence, this includes software such as games and apps, smart phones and glasses, and headsets.
 Within four years, “VR has a place in the enterprise but is a bigger consumer play.
-Enterprise and consumer AR widen their lead in XR revenue share,” the report states.
+Enterprise and consumer AR widen their lead in extended reality revenue share,” the report states.

 Extended Reality “Superiority”

-Looking further afield, Citi Managing Director Kota Ezawa has predicted that the majority of growth in the headset market will occur from 2025 onward.
-By then, AR and VR devices will be more affordable and demonstrate their “superiority” to personal computers, smart phones and TVs.
+Citi Managing Director Kota Ezawa predicts that the majority of growth in the headset market will occur from 2025 onward.
+By then, AR and VR devices will be more affordable and demonstrate their “superiority” to computers, smart phones and TVs.
 By 2035, he predicts AR will drive 25% of the mobile commerce market, or $1.3 trillion in sales.

 “We believe there could be a noteworthy migration of time spent to these new platforms, which will force brands, advertisers, and other marketers to significantly adjust their strategies for influencing consumer behavior,” Ezawa wrote in a Citi report.

 Alongside today’s massive disruption are AR executions complementing the cornerstone of traditional advertising: artistry, an approach used by Barcelona-based Everywoah.
-Since Facebook’s 2017 invitation to become beta developers of the platform, Everywoah has created AR and VR experiences for myriad brands and entertainers, including Spanish fashion label Desigual.
-For its Spring 2018 line, AR reflected the style of its creative director Jean-Paul Goude, a photographer widely known for Paper magazine’s famous nude cover of Kim Kardashian.
+Since Facebook’s 2017 invitation to become beta developers of the platform, Everywoah has created AR and VR experiences for myriad brands and entertainers.
+For its Spring 2018 line, AR reflected the style of its creative director and photographer Jean-Paul Goude.

 “Desigual’s creative was quite wacky—all this grass and lots of butterflies, crowns of flowers used to wrap entire buildings, almost catwalk fashion wild,” said Alburquerque, founder and CEO of Everywoah.